 The Alarm.com Camera Onboard Recording Feature has a compatible camera store recorded video footage locally on an added Micro SD card.
 The footage can then be viewed remotely using the Alarm.com website or mobile app.
 For more information on accessing and reviewing the onboard footage, please review this FAQ.

 The two (2) main factors in determining how much footage can be stored are the capacity of the Micro SD card and the quality of the recorded footage.
 Put simply, the best way to maximize storage space is to get the largest possible card and then set the lowest acceptable quality recording option.
 A larger Micro SD card has more space and can store more footage than a smaller card.
-The largest allowed size of a Micro SD card is 256GB, so you should go with that option if you want to maximize storage space.
+The lowest capacity Micro SD card that can be used is 32GB, and the largest allowed size of a Micro SD card is 512GB, so you should go with that option if you want to maximize storage space.
 Alarm.com strongly recommends the following Micro SD card brands: